divio/divio-cloud-docs/introduction/03-setup-project-locally.rst

     Starting development server at http://0.0.0.0:80/
     Quit the server with CONTROL-C.

+Open the project in your web browser by visiting http://0.0.0.0:8000.

-By default, your project can be reached at http://0.0.0.0:8000 (don't be confused by the report from Django above that it's running on port 8000 - that's only *inside* the container).
+(You may notice above that Django claims to be running on port 80, not port 8000.
+It is - but that's only *inside* the container.
+The ``docker-compose.yml`` configuration file is responsible for :ref:`this port-mapping
+<docker-compose-web>`.)

 ..  note::